IoTSpring2025/MastermindServer/README.md

 Web server for Mastermind data flow

-Run `python server.py` to start the server
+Run `./run.sh` to run the server locally